 Veiligheidsregio Zuid-Limburg (VRZL), which includes the municipality of Maastricht, is organising shelter for 2000 refugees.
 It has been instructed to do so by the national government.
 VRZL is mapping suitable reception facilities and matches supply and demand.
 This includes, for example, hotels or holiday homes.
 Many entrepreneurs and organisations have already offered their help.
-Until 19 April 19 2022, MECC Maastricht was used as an emergency shelter for 400 refugees.
-As of 19 April, the emergency shelter has been moved to Sporthal Glanerbrook in Maastricht.

 National living allowance scheme